learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ```

 ## Identify Features and Target Data
-In this lab, we'll use three features from the Boston housing dataset: `'RM'`, `'LSTAT'`, and `'PTRATIO'`.
+In this lab, we shall use three features from the Boston housing dataset: `'RM'`, `'LSTAT'`, and `'PTRATIO'`.
 You'll find a brief description of each predictor below:

 #### Features
 - `'RM'` is the average number of rooms among homes in the neighborhood.